Home page logo

 NSE maintains a weak reference to the Condition Variable so other calls to nmap.condvar with the same object will return the same function (Condition Variable); however, if you discard your reference to the Condition Variable then it may be collected; and, subsequent calls to nmap.condvar with the object will return a different Condition Variable function!

 It is important to check the predicate (the test to see if your worker thread should "wait" or not) BEFORE and AFTER the call to wait.
 You are not guaranteed spurious wakeups will not occur (that is, there is no guarantee your thread will not be awakened when no thread called "signal" or "broadcast" on the condition variable).
-One important check for your worker threads, before and after waiting, should be to check that the master script thread is still alive.
-(To check that the master script thread is alive, obtain the "base" thread using stdnse.base and use coroutine.status).
+One important check for your worker threads, before and after waiting, should be to check that the controller thread is still alive.
+(To check that the controller thread is alive, obtain the "base" thread using stdnse.base and use coroutine.status).
 You do not want your worker threads to continue when the script has ended for reasons unknown to your worker thread.
 You are guaranteed that all threads waiting on a condition variable will be awakened if any thread that has accessed the condition variable via nmap.condvar ends for any reason.
 This is essential to prevent deadlock with threads waiting for another thread to awaken them that has ended unexpectedly.

 Parameters

-• object: Object to create a condition variable for.
+Object to create a condition variable for.

 Usage: